-The Administrator's oversight function should be responsible for the continuing review and oversight of the Submitter Code of Conduct.

-The Submitter Code of Conduct should address:

-- a) The selection of inputs; - b) Who may submit data and information to the Administrator; - Quality control procedures to verify the identity of a Submitter and any employee(s) of a Submitter who report(s) data or information and the authorization of such person(s) to report market data on behalf of a Submitter; - d) Criteria applied to employees of a Submitter who are permitted to submit data or information to an Administrator on behalf of a Submitter; - e) Policies to discourage the interim withdrawal of Submitters from surveys or Panels; - f) Policies to encourage Submitters to submit all relevant data; and - g) The Submitters' internal systems and controls, which should include: - Procedures for submitting inputs, including Methodologies to determine the type of eligible inputs, in line with the Administrator's Methodologies; - ii.
-Procedures to detect and evaluate suspicious inputs or transactions, including inter-group transactions, and to ensure the Bona Fide nature of such inputs, where appropriate; - iii.
-Policies guiding and detailing the use of Expert Judgment, including documentation requirements; - iv.
-Record keeping policies;
+The A dministrator's oversight function should be responsible For the BGCR and the SOFR, the GCF Repo data and continuing review and oversight of the Submitter Code FICC-cleared bilateral repo data are collected under the of Con e e statutory data-collection authority of the OFR.
+Prior to January 24, 2022, the data collected under the OFR's The Su bmitter Code of Conduct should address: authority were obtained from DTCC Solutions LLC, an ionnitor code of conduct should didness. affiliate of the Depository Trust & Clearing Corporation, a) The selection of inputs; under a commercial agreement.
+Who may submit data and information to the under a commercial agreement.
+Administrator; For the SOFR Averages and SOFR Index, the Federal c) Quality control procedures to verify the identity of a Reserve Bank of New York owns and maintains the () Submitter and any employee(s) of a Submitter who historical series of SOFR values. report(s) data or information and the authorization of instolled solles of soll k values. such person(s) to report market data on behalf of a The Federal Reserve monitors the FR 2420 report Submitter; submissions and repo data obtained from BNYM and the (b Criteria applied to employees of a Submitter who are OFR for inaccurate or misleading data.
+Institutions that permitted to submit data or information to an submit late, false, or misleading FR 2420 reports are subject Administrator on behalf of a Submitter; to enforcement under federal law.
+The data provided by e) Policies to discourage the interim withdrawal of BNYM are obtained through the Federal Reserve's Submitters from surveys or Panels; supervisory authority, and the data received in connection f) Policies to encourage Submitters to submit all with the OFR's statutory authority to collect centrally relevant data; and cleared repo data are obtained by the Federal Reserve Bank g) The Submitters' internal systems and controls, which of New York pursuant to a Memorandum of Understanding should include: between the Federal Reserve Board of Governors and the OFR. i.
+Procedures for submitting inputs, including Methodologies to determine the type of eligible Because these factors mitigate the risks that are intended to inputs, in line with the Administrator's be addressed by a Submitter Code of Conduct under the Methodologies; Principles, the Federal Reserve Bank of New York does not ii.
+Procedures to detect and evaluate suspicious maintain a Submitter Code of Conduct for any of its inputs or transactions, including inter-group Benchmarks. transactions, and to ensure the Bona Fide nature of such inputs, where appropriate; iii.
+Policies guiding and detailing the use of Expert Judgment, including documentation requirements; iv.
+Record keeping policies; v.
+Pre-Submission validation of inputs, and procedures for multiple reviews by senior staff to check inputs;